Marion Oaks, Florida: College and vocational

 College of Central Florida is a large community college which provides service to the entire Ocala metro area.
 CF offers multiple programs of study including bachelor's degrees and vocational training.
 Also on the campus is the University Center which houses satellites for state and private schools including University of Central Florida, Florida State University, University of Florida and St. Leo University.

 Also serving the area is Marion Technical College.
 MTC is a vocational training center in Ocala which provides technical training for various medical specialties and numerous other fields including welding, cybersecurity, cosmetology, and massage.

-About Marion Oaks

-Marion Oaks was developed by the Deltona Corporation more than thirty years ago.
-The real estate prices and taxes rose dramatically during the 2000s (far beyond the norm due to heavy investing and speculation); this happened only to fall back to more reasonable levels by the end of the decade.
-Deltona Corporation, the developer of Marion Oaks, has relocated their headquarters in the community.
-Currently, Deltona is building and selling newly developed single family homes in the Marion Oaks community at an increasingly fast rate due to affordability and quality construction.
-Marion Oaks has community areas, medical facilities, houses of worship, and a community center with a 450-seat auditorium, meeting rooms, a public library, and recreational facilities such as lighted multi-purpose sports courts.

-Marion Oaks holds a spring celebration every year in April.
-The celebration includes a parade, health fair, book sale, talent show, car show, and many booths selling everything from homemade crafts to ethnic foods that are popular in the area.

 Emergency services

 Marion Oaks public safety services are currently provided by Marion County.

 Fire and rescue

 Marion Oaks has one fire station, which is located at the corner of Marion Oaks Lane and Marion Oaks Course.
 The fire station currently has 18 career firefighters.

 Sheriff's office

 Law enforcement for Marion Oaks is provided by the Marion County Sheriff's Office.
 A lieutenant, detective and eight patrol deputies are assigned to the area.
 The MCSO has a district office located in the Marion Oaks Community Center on Marion Oaks Lane at the intersection of Marion Oaks Boulevard.